Dedal0/Tosc/README.md

 Tosc
 ====

-Tor Onion Service Creator makes the process to start a hidden service (.onion) quicker.
+Tor Onion Service Creator makes the process of starting a hidden service (.onion) quicker.